-International security presents complex, challenging realities for a wide range of actors from nation states and international organisations, to multi-national corporations.
+International security presents complex, challenging realities for a wide range of actors - from nation states and international organisations, to multinational corporations.
 Globalisation and increased interdependency have radically changed the way we understand security in relation to the state, society, the economy and even the biosphere.
 There is a growing demand for greater attention and coordinated responses from the international community, including not only individual countries but also international organisations such as the European Union (EU), the African Union (AU), the United Nations (UN) and security alliances such as NATO.

-To support these organisations there is a need for knowledgeable, well informed experts with the skills to not only react to crises, but to identify and anticipate the threats and challenges that create crises.
+To support these organisations there is a need for knowledgeable, well informed experts with the skills not only to react to crises, but to identify and anticipate the threats and challenges that create crises.
 These experts can and should come from civilian (e.g. academia, governmental, non-governmental and private sectors) as well as military backgrounds.
-Bridging these ‘expert’ security communities and ensuring opportunities for dedicated training and shared knowledge, experiences and best practice is the purpose of this IMSISS degree programme.
+Bridging these ‘expert’ security communities and ensuring opportunities for dedicated training and shared knowledge, experiences and best practice is the purpose of the IMSISS degree programme.

 Specialist master classes and webinars (online seminars) provided by practitioners and visiting academics give students a broad understanding of security themes.

 The programme addresses a wide range of challenging intellectual questions, as well as the policy and ethical dilemmas that arise when state and non-state actors seek to resolve threats ranging from traditional interstate conflict to diverse contemporary issues such as terrorism, organised crime, and insecurity and vulnerability associated with technological and cyberspace advances.

 Students gain experience of the methods and products (linked to intelligence gathering and analysis, diplomacy and strategic communications) used by states as well as international political and economic/business communities to advance their security.